hitesh-pathak/US-Housing-Factors/README.md

 You can simply browse throgh the notebooks, by clicking the __.html__ files or by clicking the ipynb ones (that will open them in github).
 Or you can run the notebooks on your system.

+### How to browse:

+1. Clone the repository or [download the zip file](https://github.com/hitesh-pathak/US-Housing-Factors/archive/refs/heads/main.zip).
+2. Extract the .zip  file to an empty directory.
+3. To browse you can simply open the __.html__ files.
+These are just the html version of .ipynb files.

 ### How to run:

-1. Clone the repository or download the zip files.
-2. Extract in an empty directory.
-3. Open the notebook that you want to run with ipyton interpretor.
+The first two steps the same, but in this case you want to run the __.ipynb__ files.
+To do that, fire up jupyter-notebook or jupyter-lab and open the .ipynb files :D